Batch Codes for Asynchronous Recovery of Data: Notation and Preliminaries

-A \emph{hypergraph} $\mathcal{G}(V,E)$ consists of a finite set $V$ of vertices and a finite collection $E$ of subsets of $V$, called (hyper)edges.
-The hypergraph is \emph{$r$-uniform}, or an \emph{$r$-graph}, if each hyperedge consists of the same number $r$ of vertices, that is, $E \subseteq V^{(r)}$.
-Thus, a graph can be viewed as $2$-uniform hypergraph.
+More generally, a hypergraph $\mathcal{G}(V,E)$ consists of a finite set $V$ of vertices and a finite collection $E$ of subsets of $V$, called (hyper)edges.
+The hypergraph is \emph{$\varrho$-uniform}, or an \emph{$\varrho$-graph}, if each edge consists of the same number $\varrho$ of vertices, that is, $E \subseteq V^{(\varrho)}$.
+Thus, a graph can be viewed as a $2$-uniform hypergraph.

 A \emph{Berge cycle} in a hypergraph is a sequence $(e_1,v_1,e_2,v_2,\ldots,v_b,e_{b+1})$ where $e_1,e_2,\ldots,e_b$ are distinct hyperedges, $v_1,v_2,\ldots,v_b$ are distinct vertices, $v_{i-1}, v_i\in e_i$ for all $i$ (we have taken all indices modulo $b$ when defining the sequence) and $e_1=e_{b+1}$.
-A hypergraph is \emph{Berge-disconnected} if its vertex set $V$ can be partitioned into two non-empty sets $V=V_1\cup V_2$ such that, for each hyperedge $e$, either $e\cap V_1=\varnothing$ or $e\cap V_2=\varnothing$; it is \emph{Berge-connected} if it is not disconnected.
-A hypergraph has \emph{Berge girth} equal $k$ if (a) it contains a Berge cycle with $k$ hyperedges; (b) it contains no Berge cycles with fewer than $k$ hyperedges.
+We define a \emph{Berge path} in a hypergraph similarly to be an alternating sequence of vertices and hyperedges \vit{that starts and ends with a vertex}, where all hyperedges are distinct and all vertices are distinct, and the vertices on each side of a hyperedge in the sequence belong to the hyperedge.
+A hypergraph is \emph{Berge-connected} if there is a Berge path from any vertex to any other vertex.
+Equivalently, a hypergraph is \emph{Berge-disconnected} if its vertex set $V$ can be partitioned into two non-empty sets $V=V_1\cup V_2$ such that, for each hyperedge $e$, either $e\cap V_1=\varnothing$ or $e\cap V_2=\varnothing$; it is \emph{Berge-connected} if it is not disconnected.
+A hypergraph is said have \emph{Berge girth} equal $k$ if (a) it contains a Berge cycle with $k$ hyperedges; (b) it contains no Berge cycles with fewer than $k$ hyperedges.
 If a subset of vertices is allowed several (a finite number of) times as a hyperedge, we have a multihypergraph.
-We note that a multi-$r$-graph for $r\geq 2$ with Berge girth at least 3 is necessarily a simple hypergraph, i.e.~no subset of vertices appears as an edge several times.
+We note that a multi-$\varrho$-graph for $\varrho\geq 2$ with Berge girth at least 3 is necessarily a simple hypergraph, i.e.~no subset of vertices appears as an edge several times.